Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

-Cifran, with the main active ingredient Ciprofloxacin, belongs to the first generation fluoroquinolones, while there are already 2 generation drugs.
-Therefore, when treating prostatitis with Cifran, there is a higher risk that the bacteria will be resistant to it.
-In addition, first-generation fluoroquinolones are less well tolerated by patients than second-generation drugs.
+Cifran, with the main active ingredient Ciprofloxacin, belongs to the first generation fluoroquinolones, while there are already 2nd generation drugs.
+Therefore, when treating prostatitis with Cifran, there is a higher risk that the bacteria will become resistant to it.
+In addition, first-generation fluoroquinolones are worse tolerated by patients than second-generation drugs.
 This can be attributed to the disadvantages of the drug.

-Tsifran has moderate activity against atypical causative agents of inflammation in the prostate gland, which somewhat limits its scope.
-The disadvantages of Tsifran can also include the presence of side effects, including: nausea, diarrhea, skin rash, mucosal candidiasis, hepatitis, eosinophilia, arthralgia, headaches, sweating, urticaria, taste disturbances, etc.
+Cifran has moderate activity against atypical pathogens of inflammation in the prostate gland, which somewhat limits its scope.
+The disadvantages of the drug Cifran include the presence of side effects, including: nausea, diarrhea, skin rash, candidiasis of the mucous membranes, hepatitis, eosinophilia, arthralgia, headaches, sweating, urticaria, taste disturbances, etc.

-The drug should not be used for the treatment of children under 18 years of age, for the treatment of patients with pseudomembranous colitis.
+The drug should not be used to treat children under 18 years of age, to treat patients with pseudomembranous colitis.
 It is not prescribed for people with a history of hypersensitivity to fluoroquinolones.

 Tsiprobay is the antibacterial drug of choice in the treatment of prostatitis.
 It belongs to the group of fluoroquinolones, the main active ingredient in it is Levofloxacin.